Industry 4.0: Improve Productivity with Step-by-Step Video Instructions

 One of the founding principles of Kaizen is to appeal to collective intelligence and to promote the empowerment of employees.
 Facilitating the sharing of knowledge between employees and the feedback of information from the field makes it possible to obtain regular and progressive improvements in the process.
 Employees on the production line know the machines used and have already experienced certain situations.
 They are therefore able to give context to events that have occurred.
 By offering the possibility to each operator to contribute to the improvement of a process in the form of short and simple content, you will develop their autonomy and their commitment.

 Employee errors are the number one cause of quality control problems in manufacturers today.
-Interactive video provides a clear and concise explanation without the risk of misinterpretation.
+Interactive video instructions provides a clear and concise explanation without the risk of misinterpretation.

 Today, too many companies are finding temporary solutions to recurring problems.
 Even when a process is improved, it is not always communicated quickly and on a large scale to other production sites.
 An operating procedure filmed step by step in the form of enriched video can be instantly shared with all other sites and factories around the world.